Fact checked

 Are emotional support animals service animals?

-No, an emotional support animal is not the same as a service animal.
+No, an emotional support animal is different from a service animal.
 Service animals, service dogs, and psychiatric service dogs all require specific training and are protected under the Americans with Disabilities Act.
 Service animals are also legally allowed into public places and airplanes, unlike ESAs.

 What disabilities qualify for an emotional support animal?